chilsai/Skebot/README.md

 ## Description

-Skebot is cloud solution for Salesfroce Deployments.
+Skebot is cloud solution for Salesforce Deployments.

 You can deploy the components with only browser with out any additonal softwares to be installed.